Animal Registration and Renewal

 - sterilisation certificate, and

-- concession details (if applicable).
+- pension concession card (if applicable)

 Please note: if a copy of all relevant documents are not provided, this may prevent you from receiving a reduced fee or we may not be able to accept the registration.